JorjBauer/lua-bigint/README.txt

        variables = { LD = "gcc -lstdc++" }

-   (This also works for me on Debian 8 and 9.)
+   (This also works for me on Debian 8 and 9, regardless of Lua version.)

    At some point in the future I hope the cpp subsystem will be native to luarocks (and work well on all platforms).
 Until then, it's a bit of a